collabdotcloud/docs.collab.cloud/docs/help/downloads.md

 # Downloads

-For access to the entitled software we have a download link per data center.
+For access to the entitled software, we have a download link per data center.

 If you are in our European Data Center you can find your downloads [here](https://downloadseu.collab.cloud).